Yarmoli4/rsschool-cv/cv.md

 As Karl Marx said:
-> "Free time is a space for personal development."    feat: add quote in cv file
+> "Free time is a space for personal development."
-init: start git-markdown task

 ### Personal information
 Tatsiana Yarmolich, 18th June 2001, Belarusian.